ForomePlatform/dorieh/docs/_sources/Medicare.md.txt

 a human and is difficult to parse automatically.
 A [partial parser](members/fts2yaml.rst) that relies on a known file type is implemented in Python.
-The information extarcted by the parser is used to:
+The information extracted by the parser is used to:

 * Generate data model (database schema)
 * Generate metadata for the FWF Reader